C$ 37 Find Cheap Flights to British Columbia

 • Abbotsford Airport and Vancouver International Airport are less than 75 km apart.
 Swoop Airlines provides the bulk of service into Abbotsford Airport coming from Edmonton Airport (YEG), while Flair Airlines is responsible for the majority of flights coming into Vancouver International Airport from Calgary Airport.

-Top 5 airlines flying to British Columbia
+Reviews of the top 5 airlines flying to British Columbia

 See real verified KAYAK customer reviews for airlines flying to British Columbia.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline from Canada to British Columbia.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.